UNEARTHING THE PAST SINCE 1900

 Figure 5: Map showing clay outcrops sampled in the Injana Formation.
 XRF analysis results were statistically processed using hierarchical cluster analysis (HCA) to classify samples based on compositional similarity © C. Padovani

-The actual clay production system (traditional and industrial) started to be documented through interviews using structured questionnaires and observations of practice.
-It seeks to assess the vitality of traditional pottery in relation to local industry, investigate sensory-based clay selection and the mechanisms of clay crafts knowledge transmission.
+Documentation of the actual clay production system (traditional and industrial) started with interviews using structured questionnaires and observations of practice.
+The survey seeks to assess the vitality of traditional pottery in relation to local industry, and to investigate sensory-based clay selection and the mechanisms of clay craft knowledge transmission.

-Clay products are currently in demand–such as tannurs, water jars, and even living-room rooms faced with unfired bricks–as people are interested to ‘live as in ancient times’ and maintain cultural traditions.
+Clay products are currently in demand (tannurs, water jars, and even living-rooms faced with unfired bricks) as people want to ‘live as in ancient times’ and maintain cultural traditions.
 However, local clay products remain relatively expensive–with a tannur costing around 20 dollars–and most pottery sold in local shops is imported from Iran by truck.
 Despite the renewed interest in ceramics, traditional potters are at risk of disappearing, as many are old and no longer pass on their craft.

 Figure 6: Shirina manufacturing a tannur © C. Padovani

-The decline of traditional pottery is not only related to economic changes but might also be linked to the region’s recent history of political violence, notably the Anfal campaigns of the late 1980s, that killed and displaced thousands of people from their hometowns.
-It appears that, although a potter’s clay source may change over the course of its practice–often chosen based on the reputation of the source–potters remain closely tied to their place of birth and initial apprenticeship.
-Beyond family ties, this connection is probably induced by access to other essential ingredients for the clay matrix, such as straw used as a temper, as well as to space suitable for firing.
+The decline of traditional pottery production is not only related to economic changes but might also be linked to the region’s recent history of political violence, notably the Anfal campaigns of the late 1980s that killed and displaced thousands of people.
+Although a potter’s clay source may change–often based on the reputation of the source–potters remain closely tied to their place of birth and initial apprenticeship.
+Beyond family ties, this connection is probably based on access to other essential ingredients for the clay matrix, such as straw used as a temper, as well as to spaces suitable for firing.
 Consequently, it is not uncommon for potters to return to their birthplaces to collect straw from family fields, or to stop producing pottery when these fields or firing areas are no longer accessible in their new village.
 This practice illustrates the deep interconnection between clay production and other economic activities, such as agriculture, as well as the critical role of spatial organisation in sustaining craft traditions.
 Therefore, the violent disruption of these socio-spatial networks during the Anfal probably contributed to the decline of traditional craft practices.

-The results obtained in each research axis are highly promising for the territorial development of the project.
-This pilot mission strengthened ties with local communities and enterprises, initiated the survey of archaeological sites and began to propose ways of reconstructing and interpreting production networks through spatial analysis and the recurrence of patterns, as well as through the socio-economic logics observed among present-day potters communities.
-The backbone of the project is to consider the social ecology of pottery production in its spatial dimension, in order to understand long-term transformations in territorial organisation.
-Subsequently, the production patterns documented in the Chamchamal region will provide points of comparison with those of other regions, helping to determine the processes and impacts of social transformations (like urbanisation and state emergence) in contrasted environments.
-In addition, by emphasizing the long-standing tradition of clay crafts and its influence on the landscape and the regional identity, CraftLand will leverage heritage to foster community empowerment and reinforce its connection to the environment.
+The results obtained in each research area are highly promising for the regional development of the project.
+This pilot mission strengthened ties with local communities and enterprises and initiated the survey of archaeological sites.
+The preliminary results also pointed to possible ways of reconstructing and interpreting production networks through spatial analysis and the recurrence of patterns, as well as through the socio-economic logics observed among present-day potter communities.
+The backbone of the project is to consider the social ecology of pottery production in its spatial dimension in order to understand long-term transformations in regional organisation.
+Subsequently, the production patterns documented in the Chamchamal region will provide points of comparison with those of other regions, helping to determine the processes and impacts of social transformations (like urbanisation and state emergence) in contrasting environments.
+In addition, by emphasizing the long-standing tradition of clay crafts and their influence on the landscape and the regional identity, CraftLand will leverage heritage to foster community empowerment and reinforce connections to the environment.

 BROWSE THE NEWS ARCHIVE